Back to California

 Respondent

-The person who is being considered for the CARE program because they have a serious mental illness.
+The person who might need help from the CARE program because they have a serious mental illness.

 Limits and Unknowns

-• Does not specify how much more time will be needed to develop CARE plans.
+• Does not specify how much more time will be needed to develop a CARE plan.

-• Only makes minor changes to criminal law definitions and does not change what actions are crimes.
+• Only makes minor changes to criminal law definitions and does not affect how crimes are handled in court.

-• The bill has passed the legislature but its final status is pending executive action.
+• The bill has passed both chambers of the legislature but its final status is unclear.

 Bill History